mekinsie/hitomis-sushi/README.md

 ## Description

-This app allows admin to add, update and delete new products.
-In addition, users may add, edit and delete reviews for these products.
-This app also utilizes a one-to-many relationship between products and their reviews.
+The purpose of this app is to practice using a SQL database along with user authentication and authorization.
+Users can sign up and login to add, edit, and delete their own reviews.
+Admin may add, edit and delete products while also deleting reviews.
+This app utilizes a one-to-many relationship between products and their reviews.

 Interact with the app <a href="https://serene-atoll-05233.herokuapp.com/">here</a>